-- Recognize racism as a public health crisis; - Appropriate significant resources towards policy, programs and practices (i.e. Housing, Education, Nutritious Food, Transportation, Employment, Legal system, etc.) that work to address social determinants of health and end racism in our country, so race is no longer the strongest predictor of one's success; and

-Ensure that disaggregated data by race is made available to provide a clear and accurate picture of disparate effects and outcomes to BIPOC communities.
+- Recognize racism as a public health crisis; - Provide funding and technical assistance for municipalities for disparity studies; - Recognize and support deradicalization programs to help local communities move individuals away from violent extremism; - Appropriate significant resources towards policy, programs and practices (i.e. Housing, Education, Nutritious Food, Transportation, Employment, Legal system, etc.) that work to address social determinants of health and end racism in our country, so race is no longer the strongest predictor of one's success; - Continue to invest in federal research and programs that address the health outcomes of racism, such as stress and other mental health challenges; - Support trauma-informed modalities in grant funding across federal agencies; - Recognize the essential role of building community power to eliminate inequities; - Provide funding opportunities to localities with a focus on building trust between cities and residents; and - Ensure that disaggregated data by race is made available to provide a clear and accurate picture of disparate effects and outcomes to BIPOC communities.